Trinity-Cyber-Inc/tc-portal-sync/README.md

 If you change query parameters between runs, update the fields being requested, or make other modifications you will need to erase the `~/.tc3/tc-portal-end-cursor` file and start from scratch.

-### Time ranges and cursors
-If you request all events between *begin* and *end* and consume all of the events, no new events will show up on future queries unless *end* is in the future relative to when the query was last run.
-Re-running with *begin* set to an earlier date will NOT pull in the "differential update" for "before the last begin date".
-While that kind of reverse time query IS possible by switching up the script to use "before" instead of "after" and reverse iterating, this script was meant to be a simple example of typical "query all history and keep filling into the future" usage.